ocaml/opam/master_changes.md

   * Remove the ppa from the installation instructions on Ubuntu [#5988 @kit-ty-kate - fix #5987]
   * Fix pinning instructions in readme [#5946 @rjbou - fix #5945]
   * Add a brief note about version ordering and an OCaml REPL example [#6119 @mbarbin]
+  * Update the installation documentation after the release of opam 2.2 [#6138 @kit-ty-kate]

 ## Security fixes